amondar-libs/class-attributes

 What you get:

-• Simple fluent API to read class and method attributes
+• Simple fluent API to read class, method, property, constant, and parameter attributes

 • Support for repeatable attributes and inheritance lookups